geomercer/2020-03-05-git-basics/README.md

 - `status`: see the status of the current repository
 - `add` : put files into the index or staging area
 - `commit` : commit the files from staging area
+- `commit -m` commit with a one liner and no editor bringup
+- `staging` staging or adding a file to the staging or index area